Which secondary education will prepare me best for the bachelor programme in DAE?

 I want to become a concept artist.
 Is GGP the right pick?

-Although bringing concept artists to the in the industry is not our focus, the GGP Assets minor will yield the most drawing courses and experience.
+Although bringing concept artists to the in the industry is not our focus, the GGP 'Style' minor will yield the most drawing courses and experience.
 If you want to completely focus on only becoming a pure concept artist, then maybe DAE is not something for you, as nearly all majors contain technical courses to some degree.

 I want to do something with programming but would like to do something more visual than gameplay or back-end.
 Is GGP a right pick?